wso2/docs-is/en/docs/guides/password-mgt/challenge-question.md

     ![password-reset-form](../../../assets/img/guides/password-reset-form.png)

-8. Enter the user name and new password and click **Sign In**.
+8. Enter the username and new password and click **Sign In**.
 The My Account home screen appears.

 ---